 We’ve all seen bees with their fluffy legs laden with yellow dust – but is that what bee pollen actually is?
 Well yes!
 Pollen is the male seed of flowers.

-It’s required for the fertilization of the plant and found on the outside of stamens in the centre of a flower.
-As well as helping to fertilize plants, bees use pollen as food for young bees.
+It’s required for the fertilisation of the plant and found on the outside of stamens in the centre of a flower.
+As well as helping to fertilise plants, bees use pollen as food for young bees.

 As such it’s incredibly nourishing – not just to bees but humans too!
 Pollen is actually around 40% protein and half of that is in a form easily used by humans.

 “It is pollen that actually sustains bees’ lives; without this superfood, bees will not have enough energy to produce honey,” says Belinda.
 “Bee pollen is the pollen that the bees collect on their bodies.
 It is rich in minerals, vitamins, protein, lipids, and carbohydrates.
 This pollen could also contain some saliva from the bees.
 This pollen is not in honey or other bee products.”

 Bees purposefully collect the pollen rather than just pick it up by accident as some people think and because of the way in which they collect it when they return to the hive it’s gone from a powder to a tiny grain, glued together with a little honey or saliva.

 There is a little bit of magic in bee pollen too as no matter how accurately the nutritional make-up is replicated, scientists can’t make bee pollen in the lab.
 All attempts, even when they are perfect to the tiniest nutrient, don’t work when they are given to baby bees.
 It could be that hidden ‘extra’ which makes bee pollen the superfood it seems to be.